fisheva/Eva-Theme/Visual Studio/README.md

 There are 2 styles in it: Eva Dark, Eva Light.
 The bold style will be launched in the future.

+### Version

+This version is Eva Theme for Visual Studio 2022, if you want to install Eva Theme for Visual Studio 2019, please download <a href="https://raw.githubusercontent.com/fisheva/Eva-Theme/master/Visual%20Studio/VISX%20Project/2019/bin/Release/2019.vsix" target="_blank">here</a>.

 ### Setting

-Currently Eva Theme for VS needs to be used with my fonts-and-colors.vssetting file, <a href="https://raw.githubusercontent.com/fisheva/Eva-Theme/master/Visual%20Studio/fonts-and-colors-2022.vssettings" target="_blank" download="fonts-and-colors.vssettings.txt">2022 version</a>/<a href="https://raw.githubusercontent.com/fisheva/Eva-Theme/master/Visual%20Studio/fonts-and-colors-2019.vssettings" target="_blank" download="fonts-and-colors.vssettings.txt">2019 version</a>(Latest update 2021-09-22).
-Please open and save it (remove the '.txt' suffix in Mac), then open Visual Studio, click Tools → Import and Export Settings → Import selected environment settings → Next x2 → Browse → select fonts-and-colors.vssetting file → Next → Finish.
+Currently Eva Theme for VS needs to be used with my <a href="https://github.com/fisheva/Eva-Theme/tree/master/Visual%20Studio/Fonts%20and%20Colors/2019" target="_blank" download="fonts-and-colors.vssettings.txt">fonts-and-colors.vssettings</a> files(Latest update 2021-12-21).
+Please download this folder, then open Visual Studio, select the corresponding theme and import the corresponding fonts-and-colors.vssettings file.
+The Eva Dark and Eva Light fonts-and-colors.vssettings file need to be imported separately.

+click Tools → Import and Export Settings → Import selected environment settings → Next x2 → Browse → select fonts-and-colors.vssetting file → Next → Finish.

 ### Issue